indexsupply/shovel/docs/e2pg/readme.md

 The log can be decoded using an ABI event specification.

 Integrations are specified using the config file.
-Here is an example of an integration that reads transaction data and decodes a log event based on an ABI snippt:
+Here is an example of an integration that reads transaction data and decodes a log event based on an ABI fragment:

 ```json
 "integrations": [{